 I would like to see a stronger culture of accountability to make examples of those who continue to abuse their power in Finland and beyond.

-TH: What are some of the advice you might have for aspiring foreign academics who want to come to Finland?
+WW: What are some of the advice you might have for aspiring foreign academics who want to come to Finland?

 Gareth: Dear aspiring foreigners wanting to move to Finland, there are many pieces of advice which I could offer.

 At the top of my list would be, don’t go to Finland thinking that you will be integrated into Finnish society and be treated on equal terms with Finns.
 Even after you master the Finnish language and tick all of the other official boxes, you will still be made to feel like a lower animal.

 You should also be prepared to deal with long periods of darkness, depression and feelings of isolation.
 As Daniel Johnson wrote in the October 2016 issue of Standpoint, “Isolation is always alluring, but it is never splendid.”